Supernatural (tv series) - Character Analysis

-Data gathering to support or disprove this theory: I am making an analysis of each character's development in the series.
+I am making an analysis of each character's development in the series, to either support or disprove this theory.

 I'm looking for back story, character traits, relationships, and character arcs.